A scarce resource in sunny California

 Ramboll has been engaged to help authorities reduce the risk of salty seawater’s infiltrating fresh groundwater in a large area near Monterey Bay (pictured).

-“The so-called saltwater intrusion occurs when underground aquifers have been over-drafted, and the pressure gradient pushes seawater inland and underground,” says Max Halkjær, a Ramboll market manager and groundwater specialist.
+"The so-called saltwater intrusion occurs when underground aquifers have been over-drafted, and the pressure gradient pushes seawater inland and underground," explains Max Halkjær, a Ramboll Market Manager and groundwater specialist.

 Never had the technology

 Ramboll is using its experience from mapping groundwater in places like Denmark to get a clearer picture of when and where to find the fresh groundwater before it gets intermixed with saltwater.